Jacksonville Jaguars schedule this week

 |Sunday, Nov.
 14||1:00 PM||CBS|

-Playing at Lucas Oil Stadium isn’t easy, but since the Colts have a total wild card at QB in Carson Wentz and no clear answer at left tackle, Jacksonville should keep this one surprisingly competitive.
+Playing at Lucas Oil Stadium isn’t easy, but since the Colts have a total wild card at QB in Carson Wentz and no clear answer at left tackle with Eric Fisher coming off a torn Achilles, Jacksonville should keep this one surprisingly competitive.
 In the end, home-field advantage helps Indy edge it out.

 - Week 10 prediction: Colts 27, Jaguars 24